 When you experience a financial emergency, it’d be nice if you had a fund you could just dip into to handle it without the hassle of tons of research and filling out applications.
-The stress of a financial crisis is enough to be getting on with, without having to worry about the drawn out loan process.
 It would surprise a lot of people to know that this is actually possible with a life insurance policy.
 About 50% of Americans own life insurance.1 If you’re one of them, you could borrow from it.

-To learn how soon you can borrow from your life insurance policy, we are going to break down all basics that you need to know about life insurance policy loans and how they work.
+To learn how soon you can borrow from your life insurance policy, we will break down all the basics you need to know about life insurance policy loans and how they work.

-Which Life Insurance Policies Can You Borrow Money From?
+Which Insurance Policies Can You Borrow Money From?

 As you can see, you can not get a life insurance loan from any policy out there.
-In order to get life insurance policy loans, there must be a cash value component which can be found in whole life insurance and permanent life insurance policies.
+In order to get life insurance policy loans, there must be a cash value component, which can be found in whole life insurance and permanent life insurance policies.
 A whole life or permanent life insurance policy has no expiration date.

 Even though the premiums are higher, all the money spent to pay premiums over the death benefit is invested by the life insurance company.
-As more money is added to the savings account through premium payments, you build up enough cash value that it will be available for borrowing money as you need.
+As more money is added to the savings account through premium payments, you build up enough cash value to be available for borrowing money as needed.

 Permanent life insurance policies provide policyholders with both the death benefit and the invested cash value built up through premiums.